idaholab/moose/modules/doc/content/help/development/jupyter.md

 jupyter-notebook
 ```

-A browser window sould open with a list of notebooks (`*.ipynb` files) and a few UI elements.
+A browser window should open with a list of notebooks (`*.ipynb` files) and a few UI elements.

 ## Starting a new notebook